denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 Minnesota Press, 2014), Matthew Fuller's *Evil Media* (MIT Press, 2012), and Johanna Drucker's *What Is?* (Cuneiform Press, 2013) represent the sharp edge of a critical counter-movement to digital positivism.
-But this response, too, must be balanced against the constructive potential of the digital humanities to extend humanistic inquiry into new and exciting directions.
-As was the case with the "linguistic turn" in the decades prior, almost all fields of human knowledge are now experiencing a turn towards computational methods, which offer insights at previously unavailable scales of analysis.
+But this response, too, could be balanced against the constructive potential of the digital humanities, which extend humanistic inquiry into new and exciting directions.
+As was the case with the "linguistic turn" in the decades prior, almost all fields of human knowledge are now experiencing a turn towards computational methods that offer insights at previously unavailable scales of analysis.
 (Witness the emerging fields of computational biology, computational chemistry, computational linguistics, computational geometry, computational archeology,